gotamer/hdkeys/README.md

 *   BIP86 - Derivation scheme for Pay-to-Taproot (P2TR) based accounts
 *   BIP173 - Base32 address format for native v0-16 witness outputs
 *   SLIP44 - Registered coin types for BIP-0044
-*   NIP06 - Basic key derivation from mnemonic seed phrase
+*   NIP06 - Basic key derivation from mnemonic seed phrase (https://nostr-nips.com/nip-06)

 Can I trust this code?
 ----------------------

 > Don't Trust.
 Verify.
 > We recommend every user of this library audit and verify any underlying code for its validity and suitability.

 Install
 -------
 See release page for executables.
+Link at the right ->

 Coders quick start
 ------------------